Must-try dishes

 Price: $2-3 each

 Memphis BBQ pizza is a thin-crust pie topped with shredded mozzarella, sharp cheddar and pulled pork in tomato BBQ sauce.
-Elvis Presley's favourite at Coletta's.
+Invented at Coletta's on South Parkway in 1954, it remains a Memphis pizzeria standard.

 Where: Coletta's Italian Restaurant, Memphis Pizza Cafe